 An administrative dietetics internship including experiences in both traditional and non-traditional dietetic environments related to food service systems.
 This includes financial accountability, revenue generation, human, material, physical and operational resources.

-NUTR 4502 Clinical Internship
+Clinical Internship

-1.0 unit Prerequisite(s): acceptance into the Internship Education Program
+Prerequisite(s): acceptance into the Internship Education Program

 A clinical dietetics internship involving the development, implementation and evaluation of nutrition care plans in a variety of clinical and community settings.